Unit 9 (Advanced Models: Decision Trees, Bagging Trees, and Random Forest)

 autoplot(fits_tree)

 There was no large difference between 27 and 40 so no further benefits of increasing node size beyond 40, meaning that we considered reasonable values.
-With respect to cost complexity, it is already a very near zero value so essentially no penalty so can’t really go lower than that.
+With respect to cost complexity, it is already a very near zero value (so essentially no penalty), so we can’t really go lower than that.
 We are almost not pruning at all.

 show_best(fits_tree)